bobberg/EscapeRoom/README.md

 HANDCUFF_CODE = "0807"
 URL = 'https://www.locked-game.nl/test/form.html'

-When Locked-game is offline, please try:
+# When Locked-game is offline, please try:
 URL = "https://www-d-o-t-locked-game-d-o-t-nl.alvast-online.nl/test/form"

-# These are the solutions for the locked website as last known to me (Disclaimer: I'm not responsible for their website.)
+# These are the solutions for the locked website as last known to me.
+(Disclaimer: I'm not responsible for their website.)

 # Management Team Reference Numbers: 1234
 # Skills (numbers): 4296